The purpose of this policy is to define the amount of instruction and student work expected for each credit hour (or unit of credit).

 Non-classroom hours: supervised or non-supervised student work out of class.

 Total work hours: Combined classroom and non-classroom hours.
-Instructors may reasonably adjust the classroom and non-classroom work hours, but the total work hours must remain consistent.
+Instructors may reasonably adjust the classroom and non-classroom work hours depending on course and scheduling needs such as holidays and emergencies, but the total work hours must remain consistent.

 II.
 Credit Hours Policy

-All full-time students at KGI are required to be enrolled in a minimum of 12 credits per semester.
 In order to be considered full-time for purposes of federal financial aid, graduate students must be enrolled in at least 12 credits per semester.
-(The one exception is the PhD program: to be considered full-time, PhD students must be enrolled in 10.5 semester credits per term).
 In order to be considered half-time, graduate students must be enrolled in at least six credits per semester.

-KGI awards credits in accord with the following criteria: for each 1 credit, a course meets for 1 hour per week in a 15 week semester, as further defined in Section III below.
-For example, a three credit course is expected to have a total of 45 contact hours and 90 hours of student work outside of class per semester.
-KGI offers 1.5, 3 and 6 credit courses as outlined below.
+KGI awards credits in accord with the following criteria: for each 1 credit, a course meets for 1 hour per week in a 15-week semester, as further defined in Section III below.
+For example, a three-credit course is expected to have a total of 45 contact hours and 90 hours of student work outside of class per semester.

-The following represent KGI course credit hour calculations:
+The following examples represent KGI course credit hour calculations:

 Expected Total Work Hours